emonhossainraihan/Notes/language/ecmascript-info.md

 every time you use a `require()`, you’re in fact using the implementation of **CommonJS** ES modules — or just **ESM**, which comes within Node.js by default.

+Remember, ESM can’t be imported via the require function.
+On the other side, if you try the import from syntax, we’ll get an error because CommonJS files are not allowed to use it

+The `@std/esm` rewrites require and also **adds functionality** to the Node version module being used.
+It does some inline and on-demand transformations, processing and caching to the executions in real time.

+When dealing with codebase conversions, remember these **important points**:

+- When migrating your **js** files to **mjs**, change the basic exports (**module.exports**) to the new ESM **export** statement
+- All the **requires** must be changed to the respective **import** statements
+- If you’re using require dynamically, remember to make the import as well, via **await import** (or the dynamic import() function we’ve seen)
+- Also change the other requires in other files that reference what you’re migrating
+- **mjs** files, when used in the browser, must be served with the correct Media Type, which is text/javascript or application/javascript.
+Since browsers don’t care about the extension, Node.js is the only thing that requires the extension to exist.
+This is the way it can detect whether a file is a **CJS** or an **ES module**

 ## [ES modules: A cartoon deep-dive](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)

 ES Modules is the ECMAScript standard for working with modules.
 While Node.js has been using the CommonJS standard since years, the browser never had a module system, as every major decision such as a module system must be first standardized by ECMAScript and then implemented.